Make climbing fun again.

 The Issue.

-Add into this that Grading is also an extremely subjective opinion.
+Add to this that Grading is also an extremely subjective opinion.
 Every routesetter and customer has differing height, reach (ape index) and body mechanics so the experience will feel different to each person.

-Within the indoor climbing centre community there is also very limited continuity between companies and centres, so visiting different facilities can feel confusing and sometimes demoralising.
+Within the indoor climbing centre community there is also very limited continuity between companies and centres (especially in London), so visiting different facilities can feel confusing and sometimes demoralising.

 Finally, drilling down to a specific number is very prone to error which creates negativity.
 And this is the last thing we want.